-4.4.1 A40DX Auger Header
+4.1 A40DX Auger Header

-The A40DX auger header has increased windrowing capacity, reliability, conditioning and windrow formation in just about all hay and forage crops.
+The A40DX Auger Header has increased windrowing capacity, reliability, conditioning and windrow formation in just about all hay and forage crops.

-Attaching A40DX Auger Header
+4.1.1 Attaching A40DX Auger Header

-The windrower may have an optional self-aligning hydraulic center-link, which allows control over the vertical position of the center-link from the cab.
-If the windrower is so equipped, the procedure for attaching an A40DX header will be slightly different.
+The windrower's support feet and center-link will need to be connected to the auger header.
+The windrower may be equipped with an optional self-aligning hydraulic center-link, which allows control over the vertical position of the center-link from the cab.

-To avoid bodily injury or death from the unexpected startup of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.
+To prevent bodily injury or death from the unexpected startup of the machine, stop the engine and remove the key from the ignition before leaving the operator's seat.

-1. Remove hairpin (A) from pin (B), and remove the pin from header supports (C) on both sides of the header.
+1. Remove hairpin (A) from pin (B).
+Remove the pin from header supports (C) on both sides of the header.